wilofice/dahomey/test/functional/test-shell.md

 This document describes how to use the `TestShell` submodule in the functional test suite.

-The `TestShell` submodule extends the `DahomeyTestFramework` functionality to external interactive environments for prototyping and educational purposes.
-Just like `DahomeyTestFramework`, the `TestShell` allows the user to:
+The `TestShell` submodule extends the `DanxomeTestFramework` functionality to external interactive environments for prototyping and educational purposes.
+Just like `DanxomeTestFramework`, the `TestShell` allows the user to:

-* Manage regtest dahomeyd subprocesses.
+* Manage regtest danxomed subprocesses.
-* Access RPC interfaces of the underlying dahomeyd instances.
+* Access RPC interfaces of the underlying danxomed instances.
 * Log events to the functional test logging utility.

-The `TestShell` can be useful in interactive environments where it is necessary to extend the object lifetime of the underlying `DahomeyTestFramework` between user inputs.
+The `TestShell` can be useful in interactive environments where it is necessary to extend the object lifetime of the underlying `DanxomeTestFramework` between user inputs.
 Such environments include the Python3 command line interpreter or [Jupyter](https://jupyter.org/) notebooks running a Python3 kernel.

 ## 1. Requirements

 * Python3
-* `dahomeyd` built in the same repository as the `TestShell`.
+* `danxomed` built in the same repository as the `TestShell`.

-## 2. Importing `TestShell` from the Dahomey Core repository
+## 2. Importing `TestShell` from the Danxome Core repository

-We can import the `TestShell` by adding the path of the Dahomey Core `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.
+We can import the `TestShell` by adding the path of the Danxome Core `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.

 ```
 >>> import sys
->>> sys.path.insert(0, "/path/to/dahomey/test/functional")
+>>> sys.path.insert(0, "/path/to/danxome/test/functional")
 >>> from test_framework.test_shell import TestShell
 ```

-The following `TestShell` methods manage the lifetime of the underlying dahomeyd processes and logging utilities.
+The following `TestShell` methods manage the lifetime of the underlying danxomed processes and logging utilities.

 * `TestShell.setup()`
 * `TestShell.shutdown()`

-The `TestShell` inherits all `DahomeyTestFramework` members and methods, such
+The `TestShell` inherits all `DanxomeTestFramework` members and methods, such
 as:
 * `TestShell.nodes[index].rpc_method()`
 * `TestShell.log.info("Custom log message")`